 Civil unrest/political tension

 Since August 2015, there have been increased tensions on the Venezuela-Colombia border.
 The Venezuelan Government has closed the land border with Colombia on a number of occasions, often without notice due to security and smuggling concerns.
 The border crossings in the states of Tachira, Zulia, Apure and Amazonas could reopen and close again at short notice.
 Special measures have been implemented in border municipalities in these states which include restrictions on the right to free movement, assembly and protest.
-Australians should not attempt to cross the Venezuela-Colombia border by land.
+Do not attempt to cross the Venezuela-Colombia border by land.
 Gangs and terrorist groups are also present in the Venezuela-Colombia border region.

 Long line-ups at grocery stores have led to fighting, looting and theft.
 Shortages of basic food items and necessities, including medicine and other personal care items have meant that these items are often difficult to obtain.